 VISA APPLICATIONS

-Any international student attending a British boarding school that does not hold a British, Commonwealth or EU passport must apply for a Tier 4 Child Student Visa.
+Any international student attending a British boarding school that does not hold a British, Commonwealth or EU passport must apply for a Child Student Visa.

 When your child has been offered a place at a school you will be asked to pay a deposit.
 The amount varies from school to school.
 At this point you can also choose to pay the full year’s school fees upfront if you so choose.